Afghan surgeon earns from rich to help pay for treating poor

 “Because if we decide to wait until the patient has the money, the patient will have no chance of survival.”

-He added: “I have treated lots of skin cancer patients for free, because some of them had small tumours that were 100 percent curable.”
+He added: “I have treated lots of skin cancer patients for free, because some of them had small tumors that were 100 percent curable.”

 “GOD MADE MY NOSE”